Skip to main content

 Diagnosis and Treatment

-Perianal Crohn’s Disease: Diagnosis and Treatment includes the latest knowledge, concepts, first-hand theoretical views and clinical experience of clinical front-line experts in the field of inflammatory bowel disease.
-It systematically describes the disease phenotypes, clinical features, examination methods, diagnosis and treatment.
-The book takes a scientific, practical and systematic account of both the common and rare conditions associated with Perianal Crohn’s Disease.
-It offers informative content, clinical case information, cutting-edge viewpoints and current authoritative research findings.
-The book contains a depth of current clinical experience, including the use of photographs to support examples of conditions, methods and techniques are included in the book.
-Provides clear ideas and a wealth of clinical information for the clinical diagnosis and management of perianal Crohn's disease.
+Perianal Crohn’s Disease: Diagnosis and Treatment includes the latest knowledge, concepts, first-hand theoretical views, and clinical experience of clinical frontline experts in the field of inflammatory bowel disease.
+The book systematically describes disease phenotypes, clinical features, examination methods, diagnoses, and treatments.
+It takes a scientific, practical, and systematic account of both common and rare conditions associated with Perianal Crohn’s Disease, offering informative content, clinical case information, cutting-edge viewpoints, and current, authoritative research findings.
+The book contains a depth of current clinical experience, including the use of photographs to support examples of conditions, methods, and techniques.
+In addition, it provides clear ideas and a wealth of clinical information for the clinical diagnosis and management of perianal Crohn's disease.

-- Perianal Crohn’s Disease: Diagnosis and Treatment provides a comprehensive, current overview of Perianal Crohn’s Disease, which is not found elsewhere
+• Provides a comprehensive, current overview of Perianal Crohn’s Disease not found elsewhere

-- Includes a range of clinical findings, photographs and illustrations to support the topics discussed
+• Includes a range of clinical findings, photographs, and illustrations that support topics discussed

 Colorectal surgeons and gastroenterologists